MaitnerLab/OpenRange/README.md

 ## Disclaimer

-These maps are a <b>pre-alpha</b> version intended primarilty as a <b>proof-of-concept</b> and have not been fully assessed or undergone a thorough QA/QC.
+These maps are a <b>pre-alpha</b> version intended primarily as a <b>proof-of-concept</b> and have not been fully assessed or undergone a thorough QA/QC.
 While the associated metadata can be used to judge performance, these maps <b> should not be used</b> without critical evaluation by the user.

 ## Installation
 This package can be installed using the `install_github` function in the `devtools` R package.